Trump pick in Georgia governor race not drawing donor flock - NewsBreak

 Trump pick in Georgia governor race not drawing donor flock

-During his two Senate campaigns, Republican David Perdue had little trouble raking in millions in campaign cash.
-But as he tries to unseat Georgia's incumbent governor, fellow Republican Brian Kemp, Perdue is struggling to attract donors.
+ATLANTA (AP) — During his two Senate campaigns, Republican David Perdue had little trouble raking in millions in campaign cash.
+But as he tries to unseat Georgia’s incumbent governor, fellow Republican Brian Kemp , Perdue is struggling to attract donors.

 Perdue’s top 30 individual contributors pumped in nearly $450,000 to his Senate campaigns in 2014 and 2020, according to campaign finance disclosures.
 But that same group and their immediate family members have steered just $26,200 to his current run for governor.
 Kemp, meanwhile, has raised $81,450 from these previous Perdue backers.